lttng/lttng-docs/contents/getting-started/tracing-the-linux-kernel.md

 sudo lttng enable-event --kernel sched_switch,sched_process_fork
 </pre>

-or you might want to simply enable all available kernel events (beware that trace files grow rapidly when doing this):
+Or you might want to simply enable all available kernel events (beware that trace files grow rapidly when doing this):

 <pre class="term">